 Adam was born in Guildford in 1976 and grew up in nearby Cobham in Surrey.
 He enjoyed life as a boarder at Bradfield College in Berkshire.
 "The teachers were good at nurturing natural talent, they didn't force you down an academic route.
 My parents didn't try to do that either."

 One of Adam's childhood ambitions was to be an actor.
-"I was in the National Youth Music Theatre — a few years below Jude Law actually.
-I bumped into him recently ― he's been slightly more successful than I have," he laughs.
+"I was in the National Youth Music Theatre - a few years below Jude Law actually.
+I bumped into him a few years later - he's been slightly more successful than I have," he laughs.